 (2) Part 4 (4) is amended by deleting it in its entirety, and by substituting in its place the following:

 "(4) Multibranch Party.
-For the purpose of Section 10 of this Agreement:
+The provisions of Section 10(a) will be applicable.
+For the purpose of Section 10(c) of this Agreement:

 Chase is a Multibranch Party and may act through any Office specified in a Confirmation.